DizzyHSlightlyVoided/DieFledermaus/Class Reference.md

 Creates a new instance in write-mode, with the specified compression and encryption formats.
 * `stream`: The stream containing compressed data.
 * `compressionFormat`: Indicates the format of the stream.
-* `encryptionFormat`: Indicates the format of the encryption.
+* `encryptionFormat`: Indicates the encryption format.
 * `leaveOpen`: `true` to leave open `stream` when the current instance is disposed; `false` to close `stream`.

 ### Exceptions